2022 Team Reports

 Key Backups

 Leonard Williams is paid like one of the league's elite defensive linemen, but his play falls a bit short of his reputation.
 He's by no means a bad player, but he's never had an elite season and arguably is six years removed from his best year.
 Dexter Lawrence regressed a bit in his third season but remains a high upside force clogging the middle and commanding double teams.
-While neither Williams nor Lawrence is elite, they form a reliable tandem.
 Justin Ellis brings familiarity with Martindale's system, but the 31-year-old only started eight games in three seasons in Baltimore.
-He's best suited as a rotational piece rather than a full-time starter.
+He's best suited as a rotational piece.
+Rookie D.J.
+Davidson was a three-year starter at Arizona State but is 25 years old and lacks upside, particularly if his conditioning doesn't improve.

 Linebackers